 The required diagnostic assessment which is administered three times per year; or

-Scholars’ semester grades as determined by the teacher of record.; or
+Scholars’ semester grades as determined by the teacher of record; or

 Data gathered during monthly Connections Meetings.

 A written record of the findings of any evaluation conducted pursuant to this policy shall be treated as a mandatory interim pupil record.
 The record shall be maintained for a period of three years from the date of the evaluation and, if the pupil transfers to another California public school, the record shall be forwarded to that school.